 After the competition, I went through a period of reflection on what competitions meant to me.
 I felt like my whole life has been one never ending competition.
 Perhaps everyone’s life can be viewed as an ongoing competition.
 My competition began at the age of six years old when I realized that I was unlike my other classmates.
 After my first day of Kindergarten, I came home asking my mother why people were making fun of my eyes.
 That’s when I learned about my visual impairment and that I was different from all the kids in my grade.

 Two years later, I began private lessons in classical piano and was told that I had a very strong musical ear and learned that I have perfect pitch.
 However, school was a different story.
 My teachers had commented to my parents that it appeared that I was not paying attention in class.
 Then, a recent school hearing test showed that my hearing was not normal.
-I was finally diagnosed with having a hearing impairment.
+I was finally diagnosed with having hearing loss.
 This made sense since I didn’t learn how to speak until I was three and a half years old.
 Why did the diagnosis take so long?
 I have no idea, but according to my parents, I was a late bloomer at everything, so learning to talk late wasn’t so out of the ordinary.
 For example, I didn’t begin to walk independently until I was two years old.
 My learning to speak late caused a delay in my social skills.
 Because of this, I began Kindergarten at the age of six as opposed to the typical age of five years old.

-Making friends was a competition and I always felt like the least likable person in my class.
+Making friends was a competition, and I always felt like the least likable person in my class.
 I spent years trying to win approval and acceptance of my classmates, trying to show them that I could still be there friend despite our apparent differences.
 When you are born with any type of medical condition, life, as you know it, is normal.
 As far as I knew, I could see and hear like everyone else.
 I knew what colors and sounds were and delighted in the same things as anyone else.
 If I weren’t trying to win friends over, I was trying to win the approval and praise of my teachers and professors, which was actually easier then making friends.

 When I entered the work force, I began competing for jobs.
 This is probably the most difficult competition since prospective employers always go by first impressions.
 I realize that everyone goes through this, but for me, I felt that I had to prove twice as much as my competitors.
-I not only had to prove that I had the abilities and capabilities to perform the job, but I had prove that my abilities matched or even went beyond those of a fully sighted and hearing person.
+I not only had to prove that I had the abilities and capabilities to perform the job tasks, but I had to prove that my abilities matched or even went beyond those of a fully sighted and hearing person.
 I had to prove that my physical challenges did not interfere with my level of inelegance as a human being.

 Like many aspiring musicians, I had competed in music competitions.
 In college, I competed in a couple competitions and after I graduated, I competed for a performance appearances in concerts and festivals.
 I have never won any of these competitions and at the time it was heartbreaking.
 There were a couple ones that if selected, I would have the opportunity to perform in Washing D.C.
 It would be a chance to perform with other musicians from all over the world, who had disabilities as well.